Wiki · Concept · Last reviewed June 25, 2026

 How It Works

 The basic pattern is simple.
-A site can ask the browser to create or store a credential after a successful sign-in, and can later ask the browser to retrieve a credential that may help sign the user back in.
-MDN describes this as a secure-context API and summarizes its common credential families as password credentials, federated identity credentials, one-time-password credentials, and WebAuthn public-key credentials.
+A site can ask the browser to create or store a credential after a successful sign-in, and later ask the browser to retrieve a credential that may help sign the user back in or complete a step-up ceremony.
+The W3C draft exposes this through a secure-context API on navigator.credentials.

 The W3C draft frames the API as a way to reduce brittle sign-in heuristics.
-Browsers already save passwords and fill forms, but that behavior often depends on guessing which forms and redirects mean sign-in, sign-out, or password change.
+Browsers already save passwords and fill forms, but that behavior often depends on guessing which forms, redirects, and page states mean sign-in, sign-out, password change, or account switch.
 Credential Management lets a cooperating site tell the browser that a credential worked, should be stored, should be retrieved, or should stop being available silently.

 User Mediation